Jonas Vingegaard claims maiden Tour de France as Jasper Philipsen wins stage

 Alpecin-Deceuninck’s Philipsen took his second victory of this Tour as he came around Dylan Groenewegen in the final few hundred metres to win comfortably, with Alexander Kristoff a much closer third.

-Behind, Vingegaard crossed the line arm-in-arm with his Jumbo-Visma team-mates to seal his victory, with Wout Van Aert, a winner on the Champs-Elysees last year, choosing to sit out the sprint in order to join the celebrations.
+Behind, Vingegaard crossed the line arm-in-arm with his Jumbo-Visma teammates to seal his victory, with Wout Van Aert, a winner on the Champs-Elysees last year, choosing to sit out the sprint in order to join the celebrations.

 Vingegaard finished three minutes 34 seconds clear of Tadej Pogacar with 2018 winner Geraint Thomas completing the podium.